-disaster management authority, and other relevant government authorities.
-68 Such a plan is usually set out in SOPs, rather than law.
+To balance the need to maintain data quality but also meet the overwhelming demand, the law should authorize or mandate the head of the MLDI authority to develop a mass fatality management response plan in close collaboration with the health authority, disaster management authority, and other relevant government authorities.
+Such a plan is usually set out in SOPs, rather than law.
 The law should also authorize the Chief Medical Examiner/Chief Coroner to enter into agreements with, or request additional assistance from, other entities in the event of a mass fatality.
-69 The District of Columbia law establishing the medical examiner office provides a good example of legal provisions that enable the head of the MLDI authority to respond effectively to disasters.
-The provisions in the D.C. law covering mass fatality management can be found here: https://code.dccouncil.us/dc/council/code/sections/5-1406.01.html a.
+The District of Columbia law establishing the medical examiner office provides a good example of legal provisions that enable the head of the MLDI authority to respond effectively to disasters.
+The provisions in the D.C. law covering mass fatality management can be found here: https://code.dccouncil.us/dc/council/code/sections/5-1406.01.html

+idance: Answer the questions below regarding procedures in the event of a mass fatality.
+In the nments section, analyze whether the law enables an effective response to mass fatalities.

+a.
 Describe any specific provisions in the legal framework that address procedures in the event of a mass fatality.

-Guidance: Answer the questions below regarding procedures in the event of a mass fatality.
-In the comments section, analyze whether the law enables an effective response to mass fatalities.
+Cita ation:

+Cor nments:

 b.
 Does the law authorize or mandate the head of the MLDI authority to develop a mass fatality response plan, or to take part in another agency's planning process?

+Cita ation:

+Cor nment:

 c.
 Does the head of the MLDI authority have power to enter into agreements with, or request additional assistance from, other agencies in the event of a mass fatality?

+Cita ation:

+Cor nments: